jfgomez86/xr-sinatra/README.md

 Returns the exchange rate for 1 EUR to COP.

-*Get currency exchange with other base multiplied by amount*: You can prefix an amount to base and it will multiply the result by that amount `/:amount:base/to/:currency`.
+* Get currency exchange with other base multiplied by amount: You can prefix an amount to base and it will multiply the result by that amount `/:amount:base/to/:currency`.
 Example:

 ```